Travel Laundry Tips

 Other Laundry Tips

-Other laundry tips include pre-treating spots and other soiled areas on your clothes.
+Pre-treat your clothes: pre-treating spots and other soiled areas on your clothes.
 You can pre-treat using the bar soap, or even shampoo.
 After pre-treating, allow your clothes to sit for a few minutes to help the soap loosen the dirt.

-It's very important to wash your clothes in the correct temperature water.
+Use correct water temperature: it's very important to wash your clothes in the correct temperature water.
 Be sure to read the garment care labels on all clothes you plan to wash by hand, and follow the manufacturer's instructions in order to avoid damaging your clothes.

 Travel Laundry Benefits

 Doing laundry on a trip doesn't have to be hard or expensive.
 This method of doing laundry will help you to pack light, save money and time, while keeping in clean clothes for your trip!